Essential Copyright Guidelines For Corporate Training

 4. Attribute Appropriately:

 When using someone else’s creative work, give proper credit.
-Provide clear attribution by including the creator’s name, title of the work, and a link to the original source.
+Provide clear attribution by including the creator’s name, title of the job, and a link to the source.
 This acknowledges their contribution and helps others discover their work.

 5. Creative Commons and Open-Source:

 Creative Commons licenses provide a flexible framework for creators to share their work with specific permissions and restrictions.
-Understand the terms of the license and adhere to them when using Creative Commons-licensed material.
+When using Creative Commons-licensed material, understand the license terms and adhere to them.
 Similarly, when using open-source software or other open resources, comply with the applicable licenses and give appropriate credit.

 6. Public Domain Works: